Helpico/Helpico/README.md

 Our answer is a new paradigm we call **Therapeutic Education**.
 It is built on a simple, powerful truth: for a child in crisis, learning cannot be a battle.
 It must be a path to healing.

-This is more than an educational project; it is our fight for the resilience of our nation and its future — our children.
-We are not waiting for the war to end to begin rebuilding.
-We are paving the way for Ukraine's educational and mental health recovery **today**, by creating a new standard of care and support.

 Our approach is twofold:

 1. **Empowering the Adults:** We believe that before we can help a child, we must support the adults around them.
 Our **[Helpica.me](https://helpica.me)** chatbot-course is a first line of defense, providing free, immediate, and practical guidance to teachers and parents.
 We help them understand the invisible wall of trauma and give them the tools to create environments of empathy and safety, not pressure.